IMAGINE A WORLD

 Something had to change!

-I started my journey to learn how to have a real relationship with myself.
+With a lot of support, I started my journey to learn how to have a real relationship with myself.
 One that included trust, love, compassion, and care.
 I stopped trying to fix myself with the next fad diet, punishing workouts, or a jam-packed calendar, and instead gave myself permission to answer the question “what do I actually need?”

 One day at a time, I began making choices that filled me with joy and let that joy lead the way.